morinlab/lymphopedia/Home.md

-# Audit of B-cell Cancer Genes
+# Welcome to Lymphopedia

-This project tracks all genes that have been nominated as drivers (recurrent targets of mutation) in a variety of B-cell lymphomas and their level of support based on available datasets.
-The pattern of mutations in each gene can be found through the gene lists (below).
-Additional information for each gene can be found on their respective pages.
+This site tracks all genes that have been nominated as recurrently mutated in oen of the common B-cell lymphomas.
+Genes are categorized based on their level of support in the original primary data and other available datasets.
+Information for each gene can be found on their respective pages.
+The genes nominated by individual studies can be found on the study-centric pages.

 To get started, select one of the gene lists from the table below then select the `gene page` link for any gene in the table or peruse the [individual studies](Papers).

 ## B-cell Lymphoma gene lists